espressif/.github/profile/README.md

 ###  **ESP Component Registry**

-The **ESP Component Registry** is a tool for components that can be used with the ESP-IDF and provides a convenient way for developers to discover and download components for their projects.

-Find the most exciting ESP-IDF components on [ESP Component Registry](https://components.espressif.com/)!
+The **[ESP Component Registry](https://components.espressif.com/)** allows you to discover, download, and publish components and examples for the ESP-IDF.

-If you want to contribute to this project, you can do so at [IDF Component Manager repository](https://github.com/espressif/idf-component-manager).
+If you have any issues or suggestions about the ESP Component Registry, feel free to open an issue in the [IDF Component Manager repository](https://github.com/espressif/idf-component-manager).

 ## Frameworks

 * [IoT Development Framework (ESP-IDF)](https://github.com/espressif/esp-idf)